Documentation Index

 How does Metoro handle private repositories?

-The GitHub App authorization grants access to selected private repositories.
-Metoro respects all GitHub permissions.
+The GitHub App authorization grants access only to the private repositories you select.
+Metoro respects the repository access granted to the GitHub App.

 Next Steps